 The USDA Agricultural Marketing Service oversees two dairy research and promotion programs, commonly known as dairy checkoff programs.

 The Dairy Research and Promotion Program was established by the Dairy Production Stabilization Act of 1983 to promote dairy consumption, research, and nutrition education.
-It is funded by assessments of dairy farmers and importers.
+The program is funded by assessments of dairy farmers and importers.
 For more information, see https://www.ams.usda.gov/rules-regulations/research-promotion/dairy.

 The Fluid Milk Processor Promotion Program develops and finances generic advertising programs designed to maintain and expand markets and uses for fluid beverage milk products produced in the United States.
 The program was established by the Fluid Milk Promotion Act of 1990 and is funded by assessments of fluid milk processors.
 For more information, see https://www.ams.usda.gov/rules-regulations/research-promotion/fluid-milk.